dakotaruelle/layers-of-clean-architecture/README.md

 This moves the UI Logic (i.e. formatting of responses to the UI) to a presenter class.
 It is the job of the presenter to handle the concerns that only the UI cares about.

+## Add Models Specific to Business Layer

+The previous changes organized all the logic into their respective layers.
+This change is aimed at types in particular, and adds a new set of models specifically for the business layer.
+The goal is to remove the data access types from being used throughout the other layers.
+Now, when data is retrieved from the gateway, it return business layer types instead of data access layer types.